Arteen-M/Platform-Fighter/README.md

 Place a copy of the main file (Fighter.py) in the same folder as the setup.py file and rename it to whatever version it is

-In the setup.py file, change the file name within the cx_Freeze.Executable function
+In the setup.py file, change the file name within the cx_Freeze.Executable function to match the actual file name

 Change the name and version inside the cx_Freeze.setup function